 Student activist in the 1930s, organizer, labor leader, songwriter, trouble maker —

 Henry contributed irreverent, unexpected songs and poems for every occasion for very close to a century.
-A selection can be found in this book – the table of contents is below, with links to video and audio recordings of Henry singing some of the songs.
+A selection can be found in this book – the table of contents is below, with links to audio recordings of Henry singing some of the songs; video of Henry singing a selectionof songs is here.

-Enjoy more songs in the LaborArts exhibits Thursdays Til Nine, the musical Foner co-wrote with Norman Franklin for the Department Store Workers in 1947, Play It Again, Sam.
+Enjoy more songs in the LaborArts exhibits Thursdays Til Nine, the musical Foner co-wrote with Norman Franklin for the Department Store Workers in 1947, and Play It Again, Sam, featuring songs from the left in the 1940s.

 Questions?
 Contact us at 212 998-2637 or firstname.lastname@example.org